marsiitr/Kinect-Based-Super-Mario/README.md

 2. Screen Resolution of gameplay can be increased
 3. Masking of background can be done in order to prevent unwanted structure detections.
 4. Game can be made multiplayer
+## Unity
+Unity is, in short, a closed-source, cross-platform game development application.
+You create your game by manipulating objects in 3D and attaching various components to them.
+Even 2D games must be manipulated in 2D/3D.
+Scripts are written in C# (recommended), Boo or UnityScript (some peoples mistakenly call it JavaScript) and attached to 3D objects as components.

+That said, once you’ve created a game with Unity, deployment is a cinch.
+With a couple of clicks, you can export your game to mobile, desktop and/or web (web currently requires the Unity player app to be installed).
+If you have the right license, you can even deploy to gaming consoles like Xbox, Playstation and Wii.